-1. Commonly used screening concentration
+2. Commonly used screening concentration

 The working concentration of hygromycin B for screening stable strains varies according to cell type, culture medium, growth conditions and cell metabolic rate.
-It is recommended to establish a kill curve (dose-response curve) to determine the optimal screening concentration for the first time.
-And the recommended working concentration is 50-1000 μg/mL.
+It is recommended to establish a kill curve (dose-response curve), to determine the optimal screening concentration for the first time.